Wiki

 to store the Radarr database.

-Radarr v3 will convert that directory automatically on startup.
-It's advisable to make a backup of the v0.2 data first.
+Radarr will convert that directory automatically on startup.

 An aur helper can install radarr and its dependencies easily, or follow the AUR Installing Packages wiki for manual installation.